thomasebsmith/finances/README.md

 on that issue and create a corresponding PR.
 Your PR will be reviewed and hopefully approved for merge when it is ready.

+Contributions to this project will be licensed under the MIT License.

 ## License
 This project is licensed as open source software under the MIT License.
 See [LICENSE](./LICENSE) for details.